Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 3. Millwork

-A plain, sheet rocked wall isn’t all that interesting, but add a bit of millwork and you’ve got a different story!
-Trim elements add interest and architecture and help bring the eye up so that the wall is part of the overall space.
+A plain sheetrock wall isn’t all that interesting, but add a bit of millwork and suddenly the wall has a whole different presence!
+Trim details add architecture and visual interest, and they help draw the eye upward so the wall feels like part of the overall space instead of just a big blank surface.

-Below, the artwork itself isn’t all that big, but it’s surrounded by trim that helps to fill up the wall.
+Below, the artwork itself isn’t all that large, but the surrounding trim helps fill the wall and gives the piece more impact.

-Below, the lack of decor on the walls lets the millwork speak for itself!
+In this example, the lack of additional decor lets the millwork speak for itself!

 4. Shelving